This post may contain affiliate links. Please read our disclosure policy.

 If you’re searching the pasta aisle for bowtie pasta, you won’t find it.
 The official name of this shape is Farfalle.
 Though any pasta shape will do, bowtie is great because it grabs the sauce in the crevices.
 Plus, it’s cute; we love it in my Chicken Taco One Pot Pasta and in Buffalo Chicken Pasta Salad!

 2. While the pasta is boiling, cook your bacon using your favorite method.
-I usually opt for cooking bacon in the oven, but I’ve also been using the air fryer lately.
+I usually cook bacon in the oven, but I’ve also been using the air fryer lately.

-3. Next, add room temperature cream cheese, butter, and Italian seasoning to a microwave-safe bowl.
+3. Next, add room-temperature cream cheese, butter, and Italian seasoning to a microwave-safe bowl.
 Beat it with a hand mixer until smooth, then stream in the milk until fully combined.
-Microwave for 3 minutes, stirring every 30 seconds, until it’s all melted and you have a cheesy sauce.
+Microwave for 3 minutes, stirring every 30 seconds, until it’s all melted and you have a creamy sauce.
+You can also do this over low heat on the stove, but the microwave is faster.

 4. Pour the sauce over the cooked pasta and top with the crumbled bacon and Parmesan cheese.
 The bacon and Parmesan are salty, but season with salt & pepper, if you think it needs it.